Published at

 This post is part of my Today I learned series in which I share all my web development learnings.

-Debugging JavaScript apps can be hard.
-Today I was reading an article about debugging functional JavaScript and found a handy tiny detail.
+Debugging JavaScript apps is tough.
+Today I read an article about debugging functional JavaScript and found a handy language detail.

 Let's assume an error is thrown deep inside your app.